 What information does Cabrini collect about me?

-When you become a patient at Cabrini a record is made containing information such as your name, address, contact details, general practitioner (GP), the nature of the problem you are seeking treatment, investigations, and advice you were given.
-Every time you attend Cabrini as in inpatient or for healthcare services, new information is added to your record.
+When you become a patient at Cabrini a medical record is created containing information such as your name, address, contact details, general practitioner (GP), the nature of the problem you are seeking treatment for, investigations and advice you have been given during your treatment.
+Every time you attend Cabrini as an inpatient or for healthcare services, new information is added to your record.

 Why is information collected?

 Cabrini collects health information to ensure that you receive the best possible care and treatment.
 Your medical history enables us to provide all health professionals involved in your care with up to date information.
 To help us look after your health we ask that you provide us with accurate and complete information.

 Information about you is stored in a central (acute or rehabilitation) paper medical record, which is stored securely within the Health Information Services Department or at a secure offsite storage facility.
 We also keep information about you on our computer system, which is protected from misuse, loss, interference and unauthorised access.
 Information that is captured electronically by Cabrini staff is stored on-site in central Cabrini systems.
 These systems are available to clinical staff to manage your care.
 When patient data is accessed electronically, there is an audit trail of who has accessed the data and when access occurred.
 This audit trail occurs regardless of whether the device used is a mobile or a desktop device.
 If accessing via a mobile device, there are three standard security features implemented.